220.127.116.11 Linear Fit for Kinetic Models

 Create new independent and dependent variable data

-- Use Ctrl+D to bring up Add New Columns dialog, enter 4 and click OK to add 4 columns to store transformed XY dataset later.
+- If there is a Sparklines label row, right-click it to select Hide from the context menu to hide it.
+Use Ctrl+D to bring up Add New Columns dialog, enter 4 and click OK to add 4 columns to store transformed XY dataset later.

 - For traditional linear Langmuir model transformation, the independent variable is now y/x and dependent variable is still y.
 Type y/x and y as the long name for column C and D respectively so that it will show as X axis title, Y axis title respectively in later plot.